Sage-Bionetworks/core-models/README.md

 ```bash
 python importcsv.py
 ```
+### Other tips
-# make sure the directory is correct.
+1. Make sure the directory is correct.
 If running in CodeSpace, make sure the directory is relative to your github environment (for example /workspaces/core-models/)